-Photo via Bluprint member Favouritetois
+Photo via Craftsy member Favouritetois

 Have your eyes on this little garden?
 You’re not messing around then!
 This collection of crochet patterns includes instructions for six different types of cactus so that you can create and arrange your very own little garden.
 You probably already have an extra bowl hanging around the house that you can use as the container.

 Photo via Craftsy member Bubblegumbelles

 Prickly pear cactus

 The flowering succulents are always the most coveted.
 Here, a ladybug joins the party too.
 You can find little planters similar to the one above at any store where gardening supplies are sold.
 (You’ll probably want to buy extra, because these make great gifts, too!)